8xFF/atm0s-media-server/packages/cluster/Readme.md

-# Cluster intergration interface
+# Cluster integration interface

-This package define intergration interface for cluster mode, which support multi-servers, multi-zones
+This package define integration interface for cluster mode, which support multi-servers, multi-zones